 - Predefined icons for the “Add to Wishlist” button.

-After you’re done installing and activating the plugin, the setup process will automatically begin.
+After installing and activating the plugin, the setup process will automatically begin.

 Here you can name your wishlist and choose the page you want to display your wishlist.

 Next, choose whether you wish to display the wishlist icon before or after adding products to your cart.

 Once you are done setting everything up, the wishlist will appear in the menu for a more significant user experience, and you will see the icon below every product that your store has.

 Lastly, if the user wants to check out the products they’ve added to their wishlist, they can easily click on the ‘Wishlist’ tab from the menu.